-"Day Worker" means a worker who works their ordinary hours from Monday to Friday inclusive and who commences work on such days at or after 6 a.m. and before 10 a.m., otherwise than as part of the shift system.
+"Day Worker" means a worker who works their ordinary hours from Monday to Friday between 6.00am and 6.00pm.

 "Deputy Director of Nursing (DDON)" - means a Registered Nurse employed and appointed as such that undertakes duties as determined and delegated by the Director of Nursing.